-The Classical Studies degree is a three-year course that is comprised of modules totalling 360 credits.
-Each year, you will take modules totalling 120 credits; and with no required modules, this is an unusually flexible course that you can tailor to reflect you particular interests.
+The Classical Studies degree is a three-year course that comprises of modules totalling 360 credits.
+Each year, you will take modules totalling 120 credits; and with no required modules, this is an unusually flexible course that you can tailor to reflect your particular interests.

 We use lectures, seminars and group tutorials to deliver most of the modules on the course.
 You will also be expected to undertake a significant amount of independent study.
 You will be assigned a personal tutor who will provide support and guidance for your studies.

 Typically, one credit equates to 10 hours of work.

 Your performance will be assessed through a combination of coursework and written/practical examinations.
 Forms of assessment may typically include coursework essays, written examinations and individual or group presentations.
 In your first year, you will be assessed by an approximately even combination of coursework essays and written examinations.
 In your second and third years, depending on your choice of modules you may experience more modules assessed by coursework or more modules assessed by written exams or an even mixture of both.

 The majority of learning for this degree takes place at the King’s College London Strand Campus.
 Please note that locations are determined by where each module is taught and may vary depending on the optional modules you select.

 The King’s Greek Play has been an annual tradition since 1953 and it is the only production in the country to be performed every year in the original Greek.
 Students (with all levels of Greek) participate in the direction, production and performance of the play, bringing to the stage playwrights from Aeschylus to Aristophanes.